janetRepository/hello-world/README.md

 # hello-world
 learning to use Git-Hub
 Just trying to learn a little about GitHub.
-I think it will be a good tool.
+I know it will be a good tool.

-Not going so well.
-Master and read-me are the same.
+oh blah de oh blah dah life goes on oh la la la la life goes on oh blah de oh blah dah life goes on oh la la la la life goes on